-Take both of these graphs into consideration when scheduling your live streams.
+Take this information into consideration when scheduling your live streams.

-Based on the data from this study, late Wednesday night is the best time for you to go live.
+Based on the data, during the evening on Tuesday to Thursday is the best time for you to go live.

 You’ll increase your chances of getting a larger audience that’s more actively engaged.